gaz561/tab/README.md

 MarMUD is a Multi-User Dimension:

-- Multi-User means that more than one person can use it at a time: rather than the system running on your own computer, it runs on a server, and you are a client.
+- Multi-User means that more than one person can use it at a time: rather than running on your own computer, it runs on a server on the Internet.
 - Dimension means rather than serve up documents like a Web server, it maintains a virtualized environment that you interface with.

 Within the dimension, you yourself are a virtual object - a person, capable of looking around virtual areas, moving between them, and interacting in various ways.

+    > look
+	You look around.
+	561 Garden, entrance
+	  Mulch paths lead south to the rock garden and west to where fig trees grow surrounded by perennial herbs.
+	What: irises, Virginia spiderwort, sedum
+	Who: emsenn and Iris
+	Exits: south and west

 #### Connecting